NoahAldhous/NoahAldhous/README.md

 - :telescope: Experienced with React and building full-stack Javascript applications with a focus on clean, accesible design.

-- :seedling: Currently learning new skills such as NextJs, MongoDB and Tailwind.
+- :seedling: Currently learning new skills such as VueJs, MongoDB and Tailwind.
 Always taking an opportunity to try something new!

 - 🐉 In my free time, I play Dungeons & Dragons, read fantasy novels, and hike up mountains!